kaddome/kaddo-docs/epics/01_Sign_up_form.md

 ## Acceptance criteria

-### 1 - As a non-registered-user in the registration form I need to use my Facebook account

-**Given** I am in the hoozad registration form page
-**And given** the registration details are not editable
-**And given** I cannot submit the registration form
-**When** I use my facebook login
-**Then** the registration details are editable

-### 2 - As a non-registered-user in the registration form I need to add my delivery details
+### 2 - As a registered-user in the edit-profile form I want to add my delivery details

-**Given** I am in the hoozad registration form page
+**Given** I am in the hoozad edit-profile form page
-**And given** I need to add my delivery details
+**And given** I want to add my delivery details
 **When** I add a complete address
-**Then** I can submit the registration form
+**Then** I can submit the edit-profile form

-### 3 - As a non-registered-user in the registration form I want to receive gifts by any hoozad user
+### 3 - As a registered-user in the edit-profile form I want to receive gifts from any hoozad user

-**Given** I am in the hoozad registration form page
+**Given** I am in the hoozad edit-profile form page
 **And given** I need to select a privacy mode option
 **When** I select the option "Receive from any hoozad user"
-**Then** my delivery details will be shared with any hoozad user
+**Then** my delivery details will be provided to an e-commerce plattform used by any hoozad user

-### 4 - As a non-registered-user in the registration form I want to receive gifts only by facebook connections
+### 4 - As a registered-user in the edit-profile form I want to receive gifts only by my facebook friends

-**Given** I am in the hoozad registration form page
+**Given** I am in the hoozad edit-profile form page
 **And given** I need to select a privacy mode option
 **When** I select the option "Receive from facebook connections"
-**Then** my delivery details will be shared with any facebook connection
+**Then** my delivery details will be provided to an e-commerce plattform used by any facebook friend